hkcountryman/latex_to_png/README.md

 You must be running a Debian-based Linux distribution and you must have Python 3.5 or newer.

 ## First-time setup
+The setup_dev.sh script is intended only for developers who want to tweak the code in a virtual environment.

-Use the setup.sh bash script to install dependencies and to create a symbolic link to the executable in your /usr/local/bin.
-(The ./setup_dev.sh script is intended only for developers who want to tweak the code in a virtual environment.)
-Navigate to the parent latex_to_png directory (wherever you cloned it) and use
+Use the setup.sh bash script to install dependencies and to create a symbolic link to the executable in /usr/local/bin.
+This will copy the child latex_to_png directory, which contains the related modules, into /usr/local.
+After that, it is safe to delete the entire cloned directory if desired.

+Navigate to the parent latex_to_png directory, wherever you cloned it, and type
 ```
 sudo ./setup.sh
 ```
-This will copy the child latex_to_png directory, which contains the related modules, into /usr/local.
-After that it is safe to delete the entire cloned directory if desired.
  You will now be able to call the program from anywhere.
 A good place to start would be the help message:
 ```
 ltxpng -h
 ```